Understand

 Do

-[edit]2022 - Just stop a van, ask the driver if he will be returning to your starting point.
+[edit]Just stop a van, ask the driver if he will be returning to your starting point.
 If so, get in (front seat if empty) and enjoy talking to many of the great and friendly locals riding the bus/van ( In my experience, they want to learn about you and your country and viewpoints).
 You'll go into small villages, to small homes as they drop a local off, see the real Vanuatu that nearly no one else ever does.
 Rent a vehicle, then driver yourself around the main island and back to Port Vila.
-GO SLOWLY, lots of small kids, people walking everywhere, and animals.
+Go slowly, lots of young children, people walking everywhere, and animals.
 Basically only one main road circles the island.
-Very hard to get 'lost'.
+Very hard to get lost.

 Take a local/locals' water taxi across the harbor to some other location in the Port Vila harbor.